ipfs-shipyard/space/testing/testing-plan.md

 This test case passes if the final step is successful and the resulting written file matches the onboard payload file.

-## Test Case - Send and Retrieve New IPFS File
+## Test Case - Transmit Back & Forth, and Export File with IPFS

 Steps:
 1. Using the controller software, send the `ImportFile` command to the `myceli` ground instance with a known good path for the one-pass payload file.